Moat

-A moat is a deep, broad ditch dug around a castle, fortification, building, or town, historically to provide it with a preliminary line of defence.
-Moats can be dry or filled with water.
+A moat is a deep, broad ditch dug around a castle, fortification, building or garrisoned town, either dry or filled with water, historically to provide the site with a preliminary line of defence, particularly against siege engines.
+Moats typically deny all direct land access except at a few narrow locations traversed by drawbridges, bridges or causeways, into which a siege will be funneled and thus easier to defend against.

 In some places, moats evolved into more extensive water defences, including natural or artificial lakes, dams and sluices.
 In older fortifications, such as hillforts, they are usually referred to simply as ditches, although the function is similar.
 In later periods, moats or water defences may be largely ornamental.
 They could also act as a sewer.

 Historical use

 Ancient

 North view of the fortress of Buhen in Ancient Egypt.

 Some of the earliest evidence of moats has been uncovered around ancient Egyptian fortresses.
 One example is at Buhen, a settlement excavated in Nubia.
 Other evidence of ancient moats is found in the ruins of Babylon, and in reliefs from ancient Egypt, Assyria, and other cultures in the region.

 Evidence of early moats around settlements has been discovered in many archaeological sites throughout Southeast Asia, including Noen U-Loke, Ban Non Khrua Chut, Ban Makham Thae and Ban Non Wat.
 The use of the moats could have been either for defensive or agriculture purposes.